Caravan and Camping Guide

 Image courtesy of Outback Equipment

-A-Frame Bike Racks
+A-Frame and Drawbar Bike Racks

 An A-Frame bike rack is a more permanently affixed take on the tow-bar hitch racks we talked about earlier.
 Except these bike racks are permanently bolted or welded to the A-frame front of the trailer frame or the lower front wall of the caravan.